robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/23-modules/23-modules-slides.md

 Get with a partner and pick a driver!
 Together:

-- Find the `random` function in the <a href="https://docs.python.org/3/library/random.html" target="_blank">documentation</a>_.
-(Yes, a function can have the same name as the module).
+- Find the `random` function in the <a href="https://docs.python.org/3/library/random.html" target="_blank">documentation</a>.
 - Print out a randomly generated number using `random()`.
 - Run the program several times; is your random number different every time?
 * Why do you think this is useful?

-<iframe height="400px" width="100%" src="https://repl.it/@SuperTernary/Empty-Replit?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="385px" width="100%" src="https://repl.it/@SuperTernary/Empty-Replit?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 > **Protip**: The `[`, in mathematics means `inclusive`, whereas the `)` means `exclusive`.
 Thus the possible values include 0.0, but do **not** include 1.0!